vinoaj/databricks-resources/README.md

 "By enabling Databricks Photon and using Intel’s 3rd Gen Xeon Scalable processors, without making any code modifications, we were able to save ⅔ of the costs on our TPC-DS benchmark at 10TB and run 6.7 times quicker"
 ![price performance](https://databricks.com/wp-content/uploads/2022/05/db-165-blog-img-2.png)

+#### Z-Ordering
+- Delta Lake orders the data in the Parquet files to make range selection on object storage more efficient
+- Limit the number of columns in the Z-Order to the best 1-4

+#### ANALYZE
+`ANALYZE TABLE db_name.table_name COMPUTE STATISTICS FOR ALL COLUMNS`
+- Utilised for [Adaptive Query Execution](https://docs.databricks.com/spark/latest/spark-sql/aqe.html) (AQE), re-optimisations that occur during query execution
+- 3 major features of AQE
+    - Coalescing post-shuffle partitions
+    - Converting sort-merge joins to broadcast joins
+    - Skew join optimisation
+- `ANALYZE TABLE` collects table statistics that allows AQE to know which plan to choose for you

 ---

 ## Machine Learning (ML) & Artificial Intelligence (AI) 🧠